Unbraiding the Bounce: Superluminality around the Corner: Model and main equations

+As it was pointed out in \cite{Kobayashi:2010cm}, the variable $\mathcal{R}$ is not a \emph{comoving} curvature perturbation, because there is an energy flow $T_{i}^{t}=\dot{\phi}^{3}G_{X}\partial_{i}\delta N$ in the gauge (\ref{eq:perturbed_line_R}).
+Expressing the lapse fluctuation $\delta N$ through the longitudinal part of the momentum constraint (see (A.5) on page 36 \cite{Deffayet:2010qz})

-Now we are prepared to write the formulas for the perturbations.
-The quadratic action for curvature perturbations $\mathcal{R}$ reads\footnote{Note that \cite{Ijjas:2016tpn} does not use the canonical normalization with $1/2$ in front of the action.
-Hence our coefficients $A\left(t\right)$ and $B\left(t\right)$ are twice larger then those in \cite{Ijjas:2016tpn}. }
+one obtains the quadratic action for curvature perturbations $\mathcal{R}$, \footnote{Note that \cite{Ijjas:2016tpn} does not use the canonical normalization with $1/2$ in front of the action.
+Hence our coefficients $A\left(t\right)$ and $B\left(t\right)$ are twice larger then those in \cite{Ijjas:2016tpn}. } (see (A.8) on page 36 \cite{Deffayet:2010qz})

 The formula for the normalization of the kinetic term is given by (A.9) page 36, \cite{Deffayet:2010qz}

 Hence, it is the coefficient $D$, given by (\ref{eq:D_for_ghosts}), in front of the second derivative in the reduced equation of motion (\ref{eq:EoM_phi}) which determines ($D>0$) whether the perturbations are free of ghosts.
 It is interesting to note that curves on phase space with $D=0$ correspond to an infinitely-strong coupling of perturbations and to pressure-like curvature singularity \cite{Deffayet:2010qz}, where GR breaks down, see (\ref{eq:pressure}) and (\ref{eq:EoM_phi}).
 Clearly the reduced equation of motion is singular on these curves.
 The quantity $D$ corresponds to the determinant of the matrix in front of the second derivatives $\left(\ddot{\phi},\ddot{a}\right)$ in the equations (\ref{eq:Second_Friedmann}) and (\ref{eq:EoM_J}).